Leofaber/AG_utils/README.md

     * It checks if the contour is not contained in another contour.
     * It computes the pixels and the photons inside the contour using the OpenCv's pointPolygonTest() function.
     * It removes the padding from the contour coordinates and convert the OpenCv's Point type to the CustomPoint custom type.
-    * It creates a new blob if the number of photons inside it is greater than 0 (it is possible that after thresholding some blobs can form between two other blobs with 0 photons inside.
-See https://drive.google.com/file/d/17gV9M_4MVTqa4DqnbnQc2jnsg2XsgLr7/view?usp=sharing ).
-Then, It pushes the blob in a blob list.
+    * It creates a new blob if the number of photons inside it is greater or equal than 2 (it is possible that after thresholding some blobs can form between two other blobs with 0 photons inside: see https://drive.google.com/file/d/17gV9M_4MVTqa4DqnbnQc2jnsg2XsgLr7/view?usp=sharing.
+Furthermore we don't want to have blobs containing only 1 photon: see 'BayesianClassifierForBlobs' detail section).
+    * It pushes the blob in a blob list.
 * It returns the blob list.